-Most recently, Schmitz was named the spring 2015 Arthur and Carlyse Ciocca Visiting Professor of Innovation and Entrepreneurship at the School.
-This spring he will lead an MBA course on “Scientific Discovery and Innovation at Scale in the Food and Agriculture Sector.”
+Schmitz served as the 2015 Arthur and Carlyse Ciocca Visiting Professor of Innovation and Entrepreneurship at the School and led an MBA course on “Scientific Discovery and Innovation at Scale in the Food and Agriculture Sector.”

 Early in his career, Schmitz developed a long-term collaboration with the Department of Nutrition at UC Davis, and this relationship remains one of the cornerstones that has catalyzed the broader relationship between Mars, Incorporated and the university.

 Before joining Mars, Schmitz was an USDA National Needs Research Fellow at North Carolina State University’s Department of Food Science.
 He received his Master of Science degree in Food Science from the University of Illinois and his Ph.D. in Food Science, with a minor in organic chemistry, from North Carolina State University.
 Schmitz has a keen interest in enhancing the contributions that science can make to society, and is active in the Executive Committee of the Government-University-Industry Research Roundtable (GUIRR) at The National Academies.

 UC Davis and Mars share a strong focus on addressing “grand challenges” faced by industry and global society as a whole through collaborative scientific research coupled with innovation and entrepreneurship in the food, agriculture, and health sectors.
 The origin of this relationship dates back to the 1970s with research collaborations between Mars and the UC Davis School of Veterinary Medicine.
 Since then Mars has partnered with UC Davis on a range of multidisciplinary research projects covering agricultural, biological, food, veterinary and nutrition science.